jetedonner/jetedonner.github.io/_posts/2024-01-03-macOS-reversing-executables-howto-patch-app.md

 dave@Aeon patching_macOS_app %
 ```

-The pseudo code for our hello_world
+The pseudo code for our hello_world.
+If we compare it to our original c source code we'll find, that the pseudo code is really close to the orignal.

 ```c
 undefined8 entry(void)